Who’s Hacking You? More People Than You Think!

 So which hackers should you be most worried about?
 And how can you keep yourself and your accounts safe?
-Below are the different types of hackers to be aware of — along with strategies to protect yourself.
+In this guide, we'll explain the many different types of hackers to be aware of — along with strategies to protect yourself.

-The 15 Types of Hackers You Didn’t Know About
+The 15 Types of Hackers You Need To Know in 2023

 - Whistleblowers and malicious insiders

 - State or nation-sponsored hackers

 1. Black Hat hackers: The obvious “bad guys”